Excitation and inhibition imbalance affects dynamical complexity through symmetries: Numerical Results

 \subsection{Dynamical reflection symmetry drives long cycles}

-To better understand what drives the existence of chimera networks and why forbidden motifs exist, we fully enumerated all networks for $n<5$ (Figure \ref{fig:fig3}.A).
-For each $n$, we identified the networks with the maximal cycle length (see Supplementary Information).
+To better understand what drives the existence of suppressed motifs, we exhaustively enumerated all networks for $n<5$ (Figure \ref{fig:fig3}.
+A).
+This becomes rapidly pointless for larger $n$ since the number of networks is approximately given by $\frac{3^{n^2}}{n!}$.
+For each $n<5$, we identified the networks with the maximal cycle length (see Appendix \ref{app:sampling}).
 What do all of these networks have in common?
-We might naively posit that a symmetry in the structure of the interaction is important, and this explanation seems to hold true for $1<n<4$.
+We might naively posit that symmetry in the structure of the interaction is important, and indeed the optimized networks with $1<n<4$ exhibit structural symmetry.
 However, we observed that the 4-node networks with the maximum cycle length were not structurally symmetric, motivating the need for a different explanation.

 As an alternative, we considered a dynamical reflection symmetry that manifests in the network's state-space representation.
-Such a reflection symmetry permits the inverse of a sequence of states as another sequence, and can simply be thought of using the $\neg$ operator, or the standard NOT gate.
-Under this operator, the state of four Boolean nodes $x=(0110)$ becomes the state $\neg x = 1-x = (1001)$.
-Then, when we say \textit{dynamical} reflection symmetry, we mean that if the system's dynamics evolve to map $x$ to $y$, then the system's dynamics also evolve to map $\neg x$ to $\neg y$ as follows:
+Such a reflection symmetry permits the inverse of a sequence of states as another sequence.
+The inverse state is given by the $\neg$ operator or the standard NOT gate.
+Under this operator, the state of four Boolean nodes $ \Vec{x}=(0110)$ becomes the state $\neg \Vec{x} = \Vec{1}-\Vec{x} = (1001)$.
+Then, when we say \textit{dynamical} reflection symmetry, we mean that if the system's dynamics evolve to map $x(t)$ to $x(t+1)$, then the system's dynamics also evolve to map $\neg x(t)$ to $\neg x(t+1)$ as follows:

 We observed dynamical reflection symmetry in the network's state transition diagram in all of the $1<n<5$ networks found to have maximal cycle lengths (Figure \ref{fig:fig3}.A-B).

-This observation motivates the question of whether and how reflection symmetry might relate to forbidden motifs.
-We found that the maximum cycle length was significantly lower (Figure \ref{fig:fig3}.C) in the forbidden motif networks than in the random networks (pairwise two-sided $z$-test, $p<0.0001$; see Supp.
-Figure \ref{fig:pval_fig} for $p$-values and confidence intervals).
+This observation motivates the question: Might reflection symmetry relate to suppressed motifs, and if so how?
+We found that the maximum cycle length was significantly lower (Figure \ref{fig:fig3}.
+C) in the suppressed motif networks than in the random networks (pairwise two-sided $z$-test, $p<0.0001$).
 In contrast, our evolved networks---built to optimize the maximum cycle length---displayed a 3- to 7-fold increase in reflection symmetric transitions compared to random networks.
-These findings link reflection symmetry with the presence of forbidden motifs and with the ability of a network to display cyclic behaviors.
+These findings link reflection symmetry with the presence of suppressed motifs and a network's ability to display cyclic behaviors.